 Governor Ige has kept his promise to protect and conserve our environment.

-Oversaw the final negotiation to purchase a conservation easement to protect and preserve Turtle Bay Mauka from future development and secured public access.
+Keeping the Country Country.
+Ige finalized the negotiation to purchase a conservation easement to protect and preserve Turtle Bay Mauka from future development and secured public access.

-Is developing a stronger interagency biosecurity policy and infrastructure plan to protect Hawai‘i against invasive species by 2027.
+Protecting Hawaiʻiʻs flora and fauna.
+The Ige administration strengthened the interagency biosecurity policy and infrastructure plan to protect Hawaiʻi against invasive species by 2027.

 Global conservation leadership.
 Governor Ige sponsored the 2016 IUCN World Conservation Congress, the largest environmental summit to ever take place in Hawaiʻi, bringing together thousands of environmental leaders and decision-makers, government, indigenous peoples, business, and academia.